brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 The attacker used a phishing email to deliver the payload.

+### Pharming
+**Definition:**
+Pharming is a form of phishing that combines the words “phishing” and “farming”.
+It refers to cyberattacks where users are redirected to fake websites in order to steal sensitive information (passwords, credit card details, session data, etc.).
+Unlike traditional phishing, pharming does not require users to click any link.

+**Example Sentence:**
+A user types in their bank's correct web address, but due to manipulated DNS settings, they are redirected to a fake website and their login credentials are stolen.

 ### Phishing
 **Definition:**
 A technique where attackers trick users into revealing sensitive information like passwords or financial data via deceptive messages.